 OPEN

-The Boni Lab in the Department of Biology at Temple University is recruiting highly-motivated individuals for one or two postdoctoral scholar positions.
-Positions will be available starting January 2 2024.
+The Boni Lab, based at the Institute for Genomics and Evolutionary Medicine (IGEM) in the Department of Biology at Temple University’s College of Science & Technology, is looking to hire one or two highly-motivated individuals with interest in addressing the need for global health planning for the recent malaria emergence as Postdoctoral Research Associate.
+These positions will be available starting Autumn and Winter 2024.
 The successful candidates will perform research in collaboration with the Boni Lab focused on mathematical modeling of response strategies to the current urgent problem in Africa of responding to the recent (2020-2021) emergence of artemisinin resistance on the continent.

 - Perform research in malaria individual-based modeling